 Seems like @MaryLeeShark took a Bite of Your System Performance?

-You should periodically benchmark your servers so you understand when performance issues are occurring.
-For any benchmarking test, make sure you are simulating what SAS users are actually doing.
+You should periodically benchmark your servers, so you understand when performance issues are occurring.
+For any benchmarking test, make sure you are simulating what SAS users are doing.
 Here’s an example benchmark using a SAS macro.
 Run the benchmarks at different times of the day to better understand the impact users have on the system.
-If you change any performance options, you would want to compare performance before and after results of any changes you make.
+If you change any performance options, you should compare performance before and after results of any changes you make.